Up for the Challenge?

 Accountancy: Not as simple as counting numbers

 Enough of engineering.
 Let’s turn out eyes to the non-engineering world and we’ll come across accountancy as probably the most difficult subject according to our criteria.
 Accountancy is often compared with business.
 Though both of them are offered by a business school, accountancy degree specialises in learning the book keeping, while a business degree is much more general (you’ve got to study marketing, finance, HR and so on).
-Accountancy being more specialised, it is much more technical.
+Accountancy, being more specialized, is much more technical.

-Ask a business degree senior, you’ll realise sometimes you can “smoke your way through” when writing some business essays.
+Ask a business degree senior and you’ll realize that sometimes, you can “smoke your way through” when writing some business essays.
 But in accounting, it’s all black and white, right or wrong.
 Hence the intellectual rigor required is higher.
 One may initially find the book keeping rules overwhelming, as there are may intricacies and exceptions.
 Hence you need to have a lot more practices compared to many other subjects to be good at it.
 Remember to balance your balance sheet!

 Click here for the 3 easiest university majors in Singapore.